 Booking Archive Resources

-Please note that pre-1914 School Admission Registers and Log Books will be unavailable for a period of approximately six weeks from 17 June 2014 to enable digitisation work to take place.
+Please note that pre-1914 School Admission Registers and Log Books will be unavailable until mid October 2014 to enable digitisation work to take place.
 We apologise for any inconvenience this may cause.
 The work will have long-term benefits in reducing use of the original volumes, many of which have broken spines, and will also enable remote access.

 Please book resources in the search room to avoid disappointment and save time on arrival.
 You cannot pre-order documents without a study table or booth booking.

 Every new reader must register for a reader ticket.
 See Search Room Access.